 When I was recently staying with my boyfriend’s family in County Clare and they told us that we would be spending the day at Bunratty Castle, I figured that we’d be wandering around a castle, reading some information plaques, taking a few pictures and leaving.

-Don’t get me wrong, I was definitely excited to go and see Bunratty Castle, but I assumed that visiting Bunratty would involve all the regular things that visiting castles involves and not much else.
+Don’t get me wrong, I was definitely excited to visit Bunratty and go to see the castle, but I assumed that visiting Bunratty would involve all the regular things that visiting castles involves and not much else.

-Little did I know that there are actually tonnes of things to do at Bunratty Castle and Folk Park, and you can easily spend the entire day there, either alone, with a partner/friends, or with the whole family!
+Little did I know that there are actually tonnes of things to do in Bunratty, both in and around Bunratty Castle and Folk Park, and you can easily spend the entire day there, either alone, with a partner/friends, or with the whole family!

 Of course, in true Travelling Jezebel style, a fair few of these points will revolve around food, so if you’re also curious about where to eat in Bunratty then look no further!